Tinnitus Relief Guide

 About

 IT audio technician, suburban Nashville.
 Forty-nine years old.
-Twenty years of live sound setups and conference room AV work, not one day wearing hearing protection, and now a permanent high-pitched ringing that makes quiet rooms feel loud.
+Twenty years of live sound setups and conference room AV work, not one day wearing hearing protection, and now a permanent high-pitched ringing I can hear in a completely quiet room.

 The tinnitus started about three years ago.
-I noticed it first in the garage on a Sunday afternoon -- a faint hum that didn't match any appliance or HVAC cycle I could identify.
-I spent a couple of weeks treating it like a troubleshooting problem: checked the wiring, checked for electrical interference, eliminated sources one at a time.
+I noticed it first on a Sunday afternoon in the garage, a faint hum that didn't match any appliance or HVAC cycle I could identify.
+I spent a couple of weeks treating it like a troubleshooting problem: checked the wiring, checked for electrical interference, eliminated sources one by one.
 Then I sat in my car in the driveway with the engine off and realized the sound was still there.
-It was me.
+It was coming from me.

-My audiologist confirmed it at the next visit.
-Noise-induced tinnitus, consistent with the kind of long-term occupational exposure I had been accumulating for two decades without tracking.
+My audiologist confirmed it at the next appointment: noise-induced tinnitus, consistent with long-term occupational exposure.
 She was matter-of-fact about it.
-So was I, mostly.
-There is a specific irony in being an audio tech who now has a feedback loop problem he cannot patch out.
+There is a specific kind of irony in being the audio tech who now has a feedback loop problem he cannot patch out.

 The supplement testing started a few months after the diagnosis.
-I approached it the way I approach audio troubleshooting: establish a baseline, introduce one variable, observe for enough cycles to see a real pattern versus noise.
-I kept a daily log -- ringing severity on a rough scale of 1-10, sleep quality, morning observations, any patterns I noticed during high-stress work weeks.
-Over a dozen products tested over about two and a half years.
-Most produced nothing I could distinguish from placebo.
-A few produced modest, consistent changes.
-One made mornings noticeably worse for three weeks before I traced it back.
-I took notes on all of it.
+Same approach I use for audio troubleshooting: establish a baseline, introduce one variable, observe long enough to distinguish a real pattern from random variation.
+I track ringing severity daily on a rough 1-10 scale, note sleep quality, flag anything that looks consistent across multiple weeks.
+Over a dozen products tested across three years.
+Most produced nothing I could separate from placebo.
+A few shifted things in ways I could actually document.
+One made mornings noticeably worse for three straight weeks before I traced it to a specific ingredient overlap.
+All of it is in the notebook.

 My wife says I am more obsessive about this than I ever was about work tickets.
-She is probably right.
-Though I would argue the stakes are higher.
+She is probably right, though I would argue the noise floor is more personally relevant.

 Written by Steve Donnelly